Marketplace Regolith

 Storage arrangements

-The metals are stored in secured vaults in London.
-For platinum and palladium, the trust documentation also provides for storage in London or Zurich through sub-custodians.
+For platinum and palladium, the trust documentation also allows for storage in London or Zurich through approved sub-custodians.
+This custody framework aligns with institutional market standards and is designed to ensure security, oversight, and transparency of ownership.

 Fees and distributions